 There is no other product like it.
-And it’s only $59 – less than what it would cost to buy a tote bag, file folder and notebook – and you get 120 pages of priceless advice.
+And it’s only $80 – about what it would cost to buy a tote bag, file folder and notebook – and you get 120 pages of priceless advice.
 Plus, you can feel good about the purchase because 100% of profits go to pediatric brain tumor research in Zach’s memory.

 What kind of help does the ZaggoCare System provide?

 ZaggoCare helps patients and family caregivers at every stage of the medical journey, including help with:

 - Receiving a proper diagnosis, including understanding the importance of a 2nd, or even 3rd, opinion

 - Understanding treatment options and making informed decisions

 - Coordinating care among all members of their medical team

 What kind of medical conditions can ZaggoCare help with?